FishGoddess/rego/README.en.md

 ### 🍭 Features

-* Reuse resources by using tokens to limit the quantity of resources
+* Reuse resources by limiting the quantity of resources
 * Error handling callback for different errors
 * Check pool statistics like active and idle quantity of resources
-* Passing context to callbacks and supporting timeout.
+* Passing context to callbacks

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to know about more information._